andrearamonroy/slowFrench/README.md

 # Slow French Podcast

-The Slow French Podcast App, is a language learning app, with three different levels: 1.
+The Slow French Podcast App, is a language learning app with three different levels: 1.
 Débutant, 2.
 Intermédiare, and 3.
 Avance.
 Each level contains unique units with different podcast topics, as you progress on the levels the podcast topics are more advance.

 <img width="1770" alt="slowFrench" src="https://user-images.githubusercontent.com/54419381/185433922-867dd79b-00f7-43de-8e51-1ad7f3e88b2f.png">